 The Singing Hat at The Haven Hotel

-During the recent renovations at the hotel there was an inspection of the trees in the grounds.
+During renovations following a fire at The Haven in 2015, there was an inspection of the trees in the grounds.

 One large and very old tree, next to the ballroom, was found to be unsafe.